vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Materials/Rendering Issues/Rendering Mode.md

 ![Built-In Fade Material](built-in-fade-mat.png)

 ### URP or HDRP
-Ensure that the material is using the correct Blending Mode, a typical setup is using Alpha blending.
+Check that the material is using the correct Blending Mode, a typical setup is using Alpha blending.
 If you intend to use another Blending Mode, enabling Alpha Clipping may make transparency function as expected.
 When using HDRP, **Preserve specular lighting** should be disabled, as this will make materials behave like glass, where transparent surfaces will reflect the scene.

 ---